Tracy Chu: Acting career (2013-2017)

 In 2015, with the departure of longtime TVB lead actresses Myolie Wu and Kate Tsui, Chu got her first female leading role in the 2016 drama Over Run Over, again earning positive comments.
 Her onscreen partnership with Vincent Wong was well received, for which they won the Most Popular Onscreen Partnership award at the 2016 TVB Anniversary Awards.
 In addition, Chu earned her first nominations for both the Best Actress award and Most Popular Female Character award, eventually being placed among top 5 in both categories.

 In 2017, Chu starred in the drama Legal Mavericks.
 With her role in this drama, she was placed among top 5 for the Best Supporting Actress at the 2017 TVB Anniversary Awards.

 Personal life

 During a break from acting in September 2015, Chu enrolled full-time at The Chinese University of Hong Kong to pursue a master's degree in Corporate Communication.
 In September 2016, she enrolled at City University of Hong Kong School of Law to pursue a Juris Doctor degree.
 In September 2020, Chu became a barrister under Denis Chang’s Chamber.

-By a media report on 28 June 2019, Chu confirmed that she was engaged and had lodged a Notice of Intention to marry her 5-year boyfriend, Dr Justin Ng.
+By a media report on 28 June 2019, Chu confirmed that she was engaged and had lodged a Notice of Intention to marry her 5-year doctor boyfriend, Justin Ng.
 Their wedding party was held in Bali in August 2019.

-Chu is best friends with Roxanne Tong, Angel Chiang, Jennifer Shum and Kayi Cheung.
+On 18 May 2024, Chu announced via Instagram that she had given birth to a son.